The Empowerment Project

 This is my agenda for Mississippi, but these are ideas that can help families thrive in all states.
 Click HERE to join The Empowerment Project.

 Questions?
-Contact Debbee Hancock at debbee.hancock@ago.ms.gov
+Contact Tally Duke at Tally.Duke@ago.ms.gov

 Contact Us